| | |

 Green salsa is something I’ve learned to truly love.
 Tomatillos, also called husk tomatoes, are little green tomatoes inside a dry “wrapper” (or husk!) around.

 Native to Mexico, American farmers love these little fruits (yep, technically a fruit) because they’re disease resistant and thrive in warm weather.
-I’m growing a salsa garden this year and I’m a little bummed I didn’t think to try tomatillos in the garden.
-It’s on my bucket list, though!
+I’ve always wanted to grow a salsa garden, and I’m a little bummed I didn’t think to try tomatillos in the garden this year.
+I DID plant tomatoes and peppers!
+It’s on my bucket list, though.
+I’ll get around to it next year.

 heat tolerant vegetables tomatillos